christianmoya/Expected_Income_After_College/README.md

 ![alt text](https://github.com/christianmoya/Expected_Income_After_College/blob/main/feature_impact.png)</n>

 Based on our model, we found the features with the most impact on expected early career salary were non-resident enrollment, school rank (top 50 and top 100), engineering school, liberal arts, and for sports fans.
 Research universities had a negative impact on our value.
 With that, we would recommend that students, no matter what school they go to, do the following:
+1. Advocate for income equality.
+It's clear there's still a large discrepency in pay amongst gender and race.
+We should make sure we're getting paid equal pay for equal work.
-1. Gain a global perspective: learn from people that have different experiences than you.
+2. Gain a global perspective: learn from people that have different experiences than you.
-2. Join a sport, and gain some school spirit.
+3. Join a sport, and gain some school spirit.
 That can really build your network.
+4. Think through occupation wisely.
+Data suggests that engineering has a positive impact on salary, while research has a negative impact.
+It's clear occupation impacts salary, so think through lifestyle and what might best support that lifestyle.